Wells/Goodfellow & Hamilton Heights

 I’m Reginald “Cat” Beasley and I grew up in East St. Louis/Washington Park.
 I do violence intervention work because there is a need for peace amongst our elders, women and children.
 But, most of all, I want to establish empathy amongst the brothers in our community so that there will be respect for other people’s lives.
 I am eager to provide solution-based information to the youth, men and women in our communities.

-• Tyra "Norky" Lewis
+• Norky Lewis

 Violence Interrupter